eronmiranda/art-portfolio/README.md

 # Digital Stickers Portfolio 🎨

-Welcome!
-This is a digital art portfolio I built for my friend—an artist who wanted a modern, animated space to showcase their creative sticker designs.
-This case study documents the process, challenges, and features that went into making a portfolio that truly reflects their style and vision.
+A digital art portfolio I built for a friend, an artist who wanted a modern animated space to showcase their creative sticker designs.
+This case study documents my process, challenges, and features that went into making a portfolio that truly reflects their style and vision.

 View the [Live Site Here](https://www.marave.ca) 🔗